 What’s the most valuable selling page on a web site?

-You might be surprised to learn that, after your home page or landing page, it could be your FAQ page.
+You might be surprised to learn that, after your home page or landing page, it should be your FAQ page.

-And many marketers who have one are leaving a fortune in missed opportunities on the table.
+For many marketers, their FAQ page is leaving a fortune in missed opportunities on the table.

 Today’s post will explain why the FAQ is such a powerful sales weapon and how you can use it to elbow your competitors to the side and put yourself in position to make a sale.